 The Pros Outweigh the Cons

 Canada has embraced multiculturalism, where people from different cultures, ethnic backgrounds, religions and heritage live harmoniously.
 Hundreds of thousands of immigrants enter Canada each year.
-The culture is progressive, and migrants are sure to find a warm reception in their workplaces and neighbours.
+The culture is progressive, and migrants will find a warm reception in their workplaces and neighbours.

 Once you obtain a work permit, you can freely travel through all 13 provinces and territories to explore other work and housing opportunities.

-The tech sector is the fastest growing industry in Canada, poised for a growth boom thanks to the government’s investment and support.
+The tech sector is the fastest-growing industry in Canada, poised for a growth boom thanks to the government’s investment and support.
 The manufacturing, oil and petroleum industries have seen a small but steady growth in recent years.
-There are job opportunities in the manufacturing, food, retail, construction, education, warehousing and transportation sectors.
+Job opportunities exist in the manufacturing, food, retail, construction, education, warehousing and transportation sectors.
 The STEM-related fields and the healthcare sector also offer career opportunities.

-Canadian healthcare is universal, decentralized and publicly funded, which means that the public shares the cost of health and medical expenses for citizens and taxpayers.
-Medical care is free for all Canadian permanent resident visa holders, including medical prescriptions.
+Canadian healthcare is universal, decentralized and publicly funded, meaning the public shares health and medical expenses for citizens and taxpayers.
+Medical care, including medical prescriptions, is free for all Canadian permanent resident visa holders.
 As a permanent resident of Canada, you are eligible for public health insurance.